sahil-shubham/sahil-shubham.in/content/posts/Day14/index.md

 Remember how I mentioned Neera didn't use to have user logins and depended on localStorage for profiles?
 Well coincidentally I stored profiles in the same key name we used to, but in a different format ofcourse, as things have changed.
 Technically the user above did have the profiles but in a different format :|

-## How to fix it? and did we do it?
+# How to fix it? and did we do?

 We looked at our options: